rks101/eglinux/README.md

 The signing key may be a GPG file.

 For the first time, we see [Kali lose access to the signing key and republish it](https://www.kali.org/blog/new-kali-archive-signing-key/); they did so, and with a genuine apology.
 Transparency, at its best!
-That's the spirit and trust of an open-sourced community with great maintainers.
+That's the spirit and trust of an open-source community with great maintainers.

 All you need is: replace the existing GPG key with the new one, update the repo info, and upgrade.
 ```